flame-engine/flame/doc/components.md

-In the event that you want to change the direction of your components rendering, you can also use `flipHorizontally()` and `flipVertically()` to flip anything drawn to canvas during `render(Canvas canvas)`, about the anchor point.
+In the event that you want to change the direction of your components rendering, you can also use `flipHorizontally()` and `flipVertically()` to flip anything drawn to canvas during `render(Canvas canvas)`, around the anchor point.
 These methods are available on all `PositionComponent` objects, and are especially useful on `SpriteComponent` and `SpriteAnimationComponent`.
 For example call `component.flipHorizontally()` to mirror the horizontal rendering.

-In case you want to flip a component about its center without having to change the anchor to `Anchor.center`, you can use `flipHorizontallyAroundCenter()` and `flipVerticallyAroundCenter()`.
+In case you want to flip a component around its center without having to change the anchor to `Anchor.center`, you can use `flipHorizontallyAroundCenter()` and `flipVerticallyAroundCenter()`.

 ## SpriteComponent